Not Eligible For Financial Aid

 The next two things to keep in mind before applying to TSBTS are the tuition fees and the cost of living during the course tenure.
 The full-time cost of attendance is approximately $28,951 per year.
 This cost consists of the average annual tuition cost ($20,796), books and supplies ($1,700), room and boarding ($7,450), and budget for other expenses ($1,500).
 If it sounds unaffordable to the applicant, there are numerous financial aid options available that they can explore.

 36% percentage of students who recieved an income-based Federal Pell Grant intended for low-income students.

 Mobile Campus Emergency Alert

 The college additionally offers an on-campus housing facility for students who wish to dwell nearby.
 The normal expense for on-campus housing is $7,450 per year.
 The college has enrolled around 54% male and 46% female students.

 Average Aid Per Year

 Average Grant & Scholarship by Family Income

-The financial aid department of Hawaii Medical College helps students by assisting them with scholarships, grants, and student loans in the event that they find the fees and the cost of living at the campus to be expensive.
-The students at Hawaii Medical College also receive a federal grant amount of around $4,816 on average.
-At HMC, state-level financial aid provided to students is about $1,235.
+The financial aid department of The Southern Baptist Theological Seminary helps students by assisting them with scholarships, grants, and student loans in the event that they find the fees and the cost of living at the campus to be expensive.
+The varsity also provides financial assistance to its students, which is around $1,428 on average.
+The Southern Baptist Theological Seminary offers an average institutional aid of up to $1,428 to students.